Executive MBA

 International experience

-International business experience is embedded into our Executive MBA to give you a global perspective and put your skills to the test.
+International business experience is embedded into our Executive MBA.
 Previous students have visited leading companies and prestigious business schools in Berlin and China - two major global business centres.

 Tackling grand challenges

-Our Game-Changing Technologies and Grand Challenges module brings you directly in contact with Imperial scientists and technologists to help you understand what’s happening in technology and figure out how to engage with grand challenges.
+Our Game-Changing Technologies and Grand Challenges module brings you directly in contact with Imperial scientists and technologists.
+This helps you understand what’s happening in technology and figure out how to engage with grand challenges.

 Lifelong learning

-As an EMBA alumnus, you can come back to the Business School and audit an elective module every year for free.
-In addition, we host Milestone Reunions which you can attend at 5 years, 10 years, 15 years post graduation.
-This provides an invaluable opportunity to get up to speed with the latest faculty research.
+As an EMBA alumnus, you can come back to audit an elective module every year for free.
+We also host Milestone Reunions which you can attend at five, 10-, and 15-years post-graduation, allowing you to stay up to speed with the latest faculty research.

 Programme content